 Herbal House Call – An herbal house call is a home visit from an herbalist when you or your family members feel too sick or are in too much pain to go out of the house.
 House calls are for acute situations only.
 An herbalist will take a comprehensive look at your symptoms and formulate an herbal protocol.
 A visit costs $100-200 sliding scale, plus the cost of herbs.

-Stonefruit Community Herbalists offer classes and workshops on and off site.
-We have experience teaching herbalists, community members, people in various health fields, college students and children.
+Stonefruit Community Herbalists offer classes and workshops We have experience teaching herbalists, community members, people in various health fields, college students and children.
 Our workshops aim to be accessible to all, to address individual needs in the audience, and to deepen our understanding and connections to plants and plant medicine.

 Book a Workshop!

 If you would like to book us for a class or workshop, please be in touch.
 We love bringing our workshops to you and can tailor each class to your audience, time frame and topic.
 We have a number of workshops prepared, and are happy to develop a workshop specifically for your group.